Policies & Rules

 Living in a condominium community within close proximity of others requires cooperation and consideration of others.
 Owners and guests of a condominium must therefore conduct themselves in a manner so as not to disturb the peace of their neighbors.
 Making loud noises by yelling, playing a stereo, TV, or musical instruments, pets, parties or any other means that is clearly audible in another unit is not permitted.
 In addition, please do not use appliances and exercise equipment after 10:00 P.M. or before 7:00 A.M.

-Residents occupying a Brentwood Forest Condominium shall park only one vehicle per unit in a "prime parking" space in front of their building.
+Residents occupying a Brentwood Forest Condominium shall park only one vehicle in front of their building.

 If there are four doors at your entrance, the nearest four parking spaces entitle each unit to park one vehicle in one of those four parking spaces.
-Second and third vehicles, visitor's vehicles and vehicles not driven daily should not be parked in "prime parking" spaces.
-In some areas, spaces will be labeled "reserved" to designate "prime parking" spaces.
-"Prime parking" spaces are not for use of visitors and guests, and residents shall inform their visitors and guests of the Brentwood Forest Parking Policy.
+Second and third vehicles, visitor's vehicles and vehicles not driven daily should not be parked in front of the building.
+In some areas, spaces will be labeled "reserved".
+"Reserved" spaces are not for use of visitors and guests, and residents shall inform their visitors and guests of the Brentwood Forest Parking Policy.

 Vehicles which are not in operating condition, or which because of mechanical or other defect (i.e.) broken windows, flat tires, leaking gas or oil, not currently inspected, open trunk, rust, severe body damage, unlicensed, etc.) may not be parked on the premises.
 No trucks or vans rated above ¾ ton or any commercial vehicle, car, truck or other vehicle with advertisement viewable from the outside, trailers, RV's, boats or mobile homes are allowed (this prohibition does not apply to service vehicles for service calls, or moving vans for no longer than 48 hours during a move).